rubensfernando/gruponews-backup/_posts/2011-12-04-a-lei-a-igreja-e-as-janelas-dos-trens.md

 ---
 ID: 1967
-post_title: A lei, a igreja e as janelas dos trens
+title: A lei, a igreja e as janelas dos trens
 image-xl: ""
 image-l: ""
 image-sq-l: ""